Make Your Kid a Millionaire: Roth IRA for Kids

 That is a great question!
 Not many people even start thinking about retirement until their early 30s!
 Starting a Roth IRA for your child may sound unconventional, but it’s the single best decision you can make for their future.
 Why?
 Let’s review a few things regarding a Roth IRA for Kids and its benefits:

-• Contributions do not have to be made by your child but must not exceed $6,000 per year or their maximum income.
-This gives you great flexibility in funding your child’s account.
+- Contributions do not have to be made by your child, but must not exceed $6,000 per year or their maximum income.
+This gives you great flexibility in how to fund your child’s account.

-• Roth IRAs also offer flexibility in withdrawals before retirement.
+- Roth IRAs also offer flexibility in withdrawals prior to retirement.
 For instance, your child can withdraw $10,000 towards the purchase of their first home penalty-free (including early withdrawal penalties and tax penalties).
 This is one of the reasons why a Roth IRA for Kids is a rare beast.

 Why a Roth IRA?

 Why a Roth IRA for Kids and not a Traditional IRA for Kids?
-The answer is simple: Traditional IRAs are funded with pre-tax dollars, whereas Roth IRAs are funded with post-tax funds.
+Simple: Traditional IRAs are funded with pre-tax dollars, whereas Roth IRAs are funded by post-tax funds.

 Our Goal

 OK, we’ve shown you the nuts and bolts.
-Let’s look at the goals of our message about why you should open a Roth IRA for your child as soon as possible.
+Let’s look at the goals of our message to you on why you should open a Roth IRA for your child as soon as possible.

 Compound Returns

 Compounding returns are the primary reason you should open a Roth IRA for your child.
 Returns are compounded each day you have funds invested, making a portfolio grow exponentially (if you invest early enough, which we are).
-Combine our perfect timing with a relatively modest contribution each year, and your child can be a millionaire by the time they retire.
+Combine our perfect timing with a relatively modest contribution each year, your child can be a millionaire by the time they retire.
 See?
-It’s not click-bait.
-We’ll prove it further on in our first example.
+Not click-bait.
+We’ll prove it in our first example further on.

 Lifelong Lessons

 Your child will learn to feel secure about the importance of FI and will get on the FI path earlier in life.
 This is invaluable.
 How many of us, even those in our late teens, wish we started our path earlier?
-Do you wish we had the direction to obtain the tools and support for FI earlier?
+Wish we had the direction to obtain the tools and support for FI earlier?
 All of us do.

 We’ll include some more examples in a little while, but let’s tell the tale of how this exactly works for your child.
-And, as always, a monster lurks in each great story.
-Don’t worry – he’s tiny, and we’ll tackle him first, so don’t go running under the bed just yet.
+And, as always, there is a monster lurking in each great story.
+Don’t worry – he’s tiny and we’ll tackle him first, so don’t go running under the bed just yet.

 The Roth IRA for Kids Stipulation